-Matt Kean is Hornsby Shire born and bred.
+Matt Kean is a passionate Hornsby local.

 After high school, Matt studied accountancy and later completed his post graduate diploma of chartered accountancy while working at PwC, the world’s second largest professional services firm.